jlan84/train-to-busan-parsing-assignment/assignment.md

 ```
 under your `if __name__ == '__main__':` block (INEMB).

-If it doens't work don't forget about the debugger!
+If it doesn't work don't forget about the debugger!

 4. Now refactor your function that reads and print all the lines in a file to take
 each line, clean it, and then print it out.
 If that works, then refactor your code